 As foot warts progress and as you continue walking on them, they can start growing inward.
 You may notice a callus form over the wart when this occurs.
 It’s also common to experience pain or tenderness with foot warts.

-Your plantar wart treatment at Great Lakes Foot and Ankle Institute PC is based on your needs, the severity of your wart outbreak, and your overall health.
+Your plantar wart treatment at Great Lakes Foot and Ankle Institute is based on your needs, the severity of your wart outbreak, and your overall health.
 Your foot wart treatment plan may include:

 Your podiatrist may also suggest specialized pads to cover your warts, so they don’t cause discomfort while you’re walking or standing.

-Schedule your plantar warts exam at Great Lakes Foot and Ankle Institute PC today.
+Schedule your plantar warts exam at Great Lakes Foot and Ankle Institute today.
 Request your appointment online or over the phone with your most convenient office.